syncfusion-content/wpf-docs/wpf/CalendarEdit/Run-time-Features.md

 ## Scrolling to the selected date

 CalendarEdit control enables you to navigate to a particular date in the Calendar, by using the ScrollToDate option.
-To enable this, set the ScrollToDateEnabled property to true.
+To enable this, set the [ScrollToDateEnabled](https://help.syncfusion.com/cr/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.CalendarEdit~ScrollToDateEnabled.html) property to true.
 This dependency property indicates whether to scroll to the selected date.

 Here is the code example for setting this property.

 {% tabs %}
-{% highlight xaml %}
+{% highlight XAML %}
 <!-- Adding calendar with scroll to date as true -->
 <syncfusion:CalendarEdit Name="calendarEdit" ScrollToDateEnabled="True"/>

 {% endhighlight %}

-{% highlight c# %}
+{% highlight C# %}

 //Creating an instance of CalendarEdit control CalendarEdit calendarEdit = new CalendarEdit();